Ateeex/Mid-DND-Statroller/README.md

 # Mid-DND-Statroller
 My first ever C project, it's definitely mid.
+I do intend to come back to change it later!